-22 Visibility splays at Access B (pre-commencement) No construction or installation shall be undertaken via site access 'B' of the Construction Traffic Management Plan (document R005) - i.e. the existing access to Hilfield Farm - until the required visibility splays have been established through a speed survey at the access.
+22. Visibility splays at Access B (pre-commencement)

+No construction or installation shall be undertaken via site access 'B' of the Construction Traffic Management Plan (document R005) - i.e. the existing access to Hilfield Farm - until the required visibility splays have been established through a speed survey at the access.
 The results of the speed survey and the required visibility splays shall be submitted to the Local Planning Authority for approval prior to the commencement of any works.
 In the event that any proposals are made to alter visibility splays in a manner that would necessitate arboricultural works, the submission shall be accompanied by an Arboricultural Report and an Arboricultural Impact Assessment.

 Reason: To prevent the unnecessary removal of trees or hedges which may affect glint and glare on Hilfield Lane, and to ensure that public highway safety is maintained, in line with Policy 5 of the Hertfordshire County Council Local Transport Plan.

-23 Construction Traffic Management Plan (pre-commencement) No construction shall commence until a Construction Traffic Management Plan (CTMP) has been submitted to and approved in writing by the Local Planning Authority.
-The CTMP shall include - booking system details, - compound layout, - welfare facilities, - wheel washing facilities, - delivery hours (which shall not fall outside the hours of 09.30 14.30, to avoid conflict with local school traffic) The Haberdasher's Boys School shall be consulted on the details of the proposed CTMP prior to submission to the local planning authority.
-The approved CTMP shall be implemented throughout the period of construction.
+23. Construction Traffic Management Plan addendum (precommencement)

+No construction or installation shall commence until an addendum to the Construction Traffic Management Plan (CTMP) has been submitted to and approved in writing by the Local Planning Authority.
+The addendum should set out details of a booking system for deliveries, and provide details of the compound layout including parking spaces, staff welfare facilities, turning areas for HGVs and wheel-washing facilities.
+The addendum should include revised times during which construction deliveries may be made to the site, which should be between 09:30 and 14:30 so as to avoid conflict with local school traffic.
+The mitigation measures, as detailed in the CTMP Chapter 6 and in the approved addendum, shall remain in place for the full construction phase.

 Reason: Details are required of a deliveries booking system to ensure the availability of parking and unloading space and of banksmen, as otherwise delivery vehicles might obstruct public highways while waiting to enter the site.
 Details of the construction compounds' layout and facilities are required to ensure that appropriate facilities are in place within the site, in the interests of the safe operation of the local highway network, pursuant to Policy 5 of Hertfordshire County Council's Local Transport Plan.
 One of the three site entrances is located close to the entrance to Haberdasher's Boys School on Butterfly Lane, and the revised construction delivery hours of 09:30 to 14:30 have been agreed with the school to avoid conflict with school traffic or hazard to pupils.

-24 Glint and glare mitigation for roads (pre-occupation) No solar panels shall be installed in the areas marked "Site 15", "Site 16" and "Site 17" in figure 5 of the Glint and Glare Assessment (document RO12, (Pager Power's ref 10025C) issue 6 dated July 2021) until a Glint and Glare Mitigation Scheme has been submitted to the local planning authority for approval.
-The Scheme shall detail the mitigation measures that are proposed for Butterfly Lane.
-The mitigation measures shall be implemented as approved and thereafter retained throughout the operational period.
+24. Glint and glare mitigation for roads (pre-occupation) The site shall not be brought into use as a solar farm until the mitigation measures that are proposed for roads in the Glint and Glare Assessment (document RO12, (Pager Power's ref 10025C, issue 6 dated July 2021) have been put in place, and those measures shall thereafter be retained.

 Reason: To protect the safe operation of the local highway network, pursuant to Policy 5 of Hertfordshire County Council's Local Transport Plan.